Budget 2022: Cap on First Home Loan scheme scrapped

 First home buyers

-There will no longer be caps on First Home Loans, which are designed to help first home buyers with their deposits, from May 19 this year.
+There will no longer be house price caps on First Home Loans, which are designed to help first home buyers with their deposits if they meet certain criteria, from May 19 this year.

 Woods said it would allow first home buyers a greater choice of homes.